TommyChenyixiao/M-ResGAT/README.md

 # M-ResGAT
-Boosting ResGAT for Paper Classification with Hierarchical Multi-hop Attention
+Boosting ResGAT for Node Classification of Citation Network with Multi-hop \& Motif-Based Attention